SRaent/FiNTA/README.md

 ```
 ./atafut -f ./imagename.png -s ./settingsfilename.set
 ```
+where you exchange the "imagename.png" by the actual imagename you want to trace and the "settingsfilename.set" by the name of the settingsfile.
+The supplied settingsfile is called "example.set".

 # The settings file
 This file defines the tracing parameters as well as the output of the programm.
 Comments in this file are defined as everything behind a "#".